Losint/hepboat-docs/plugins/commands-plugin.md

 ## Overrides Configuration Options

 Overrides are useful for overriding the default level permissions on commands.
+Level overrides are checked before any channel lockdowns for commands.

 | Option | Description | Type | Default |
 | :--- | :--- | :--- | :--- |